Youtube-Data-Analysis/top_200/README.md

 ---

 ## Modeling Summary
-- All models had roughly almost the same accuracy for train and validate sets.
+- Random Forest and Decision Tree models had roughly almost the same accuracy for train and validate sets.
-- Logistic Regression model performed the worst on out-of-sample data.
+- KNeighbors Classifier and Logistic Regression model performed the worst on out-of-sample data.
-- The best performing model is Decision Tree Classifier.
+- The best performing model is Random Forest Classifier.
-- However, from the above model analysis we can see that the highest accuracy is achieved by Decision Tree.
+- However, from the above model analysis we can see that the highest accuracy is achieved by Random Forest.
 It performs better than baseline by about 7%.

 - While this is an improvement there is still room for improvement in future iterations
   ---

 [[Back to top](#top)]